 The Special Libraries Association also has a Gay, Lesbian, Bisexual and Transgendered Issues Caucus (Special Libraries Association) although you must join to be privy to their discussions.

-of the ALA has been active since the 1970s.
+The Rainbow Round Table of the ALA has been active since the 1970s.
 They were the first LGBT national professional organization!